Omnichannel inventory management: what it is and best practices

 Therefore, simply knowing your true inventory levels puts you ahead of nearly half of the country’s small ecommerce businesses.

-Knowing true inventory levels necessitates having visibility into your inventory across all channels, including brick-and-mortar stores, ecommerce sites, marketplaces, and more.
+Effective inventory management starts with having visibility into your inventory across all channels, including brick-and-mortar stores, ecommerce sites, marketplaces, and more.

 The only way to do this is by using a technology solution that offers real-time inventory tracking.
-SkuVault, for example, gives you the ability to see your inventory levels in real-time across all channels so you can make adjustments as needed.
+SkuVault Core, for example, gives you the ability to see your inventory availability in real-time across all channels so you can make adjustments as needed.

 This is critical because if you don’t have visibility into your inventory, you could end up overselling products and angering customers—not to mention losing sales.